Michel de l'Hôpital

 Michel de l'Hôpital (or l'Hospital; 1506 – 13 March 1573) was a French lawyer, diplomat and chancellor during the latter Italian Wars and the early French Wars of Religion.
-The son of a doctor in the service of Constable Bourbon he spent his early life exiled from France at Bourbon's and then the emperors court.
+The son of a doctor in the service of Charles III, Duke of Bourbon he spent his early life exiled from France at Bourbon's and then the emperors court.
 When his father entered the service of the House of Lorraine, he entered the patronage network of Charles, Cardinal of Lorraine.
-Through his marriage to Marie Morin, he acquired a seat in the Paris Parlement.
+Through his marriage to Marie Morin, he acquired a seat in the Parlement of Paris.
 In this capacity he drew up the charges for the king, concerning the defenders of Boulogne who surrendered the city in 1544, before taking a role as a diplomat to the Council of Trent in 1547.
 The following year he assisted Anne d'Este in the details of her inheritance to ensure she could marry Francis, Duke of Guise.

 In 1553 he entered Lorraine's service, providing support to the family in return for receiving offices from them.
 That year they secured for him the position of maître des requêtes for the hôtel du roi, an important post.
 The following year he was elevated to the chambre des comptes as président, granting him considerable influence in the financial administration of the kingdom.
 With his patron assuming overall control of the kingdoms finances in the late 1550s, he entered the conseil privé.
 Early into the reign of Francis II the old chancellor, François Olivier died.
 Lorraine nominated L'Hôpital as his replacement.
 An energetic reformer, L'Hôpital moved into conflict with the Parlements to ensure the passing of the Edict of Romorantin.
 Later that year, conscious of the scale of the financial and religious problems that were affecting the kingdom, he was among those advocating for an Assembly of Notables.
 The Assembly in turn called for a Estates General, which L'Hôpital opened and sought to direct towards widescale reforms.
 Unable to achieve quite what he sought, he fought the Parlement to push through the Ordinance of Orléans that resulted from the sessions.